 The driving distance will be the mileage as calculated by Google Maps and must be a drivable route as of the preliminary application deadline.
+The drivable route must be shown in map format (written directions optional).
+A photo of each amenity must also be provided.

 The measurement will be: